 NMI graduates have excellent job placement rates and outcomes.

 National Midwifery Institute surveys graduates for three years following graduation.
-During winter 2016, NMI surveyed graduates from January 2013 through December 2015.
-NMI was able to obtain data for all 41 graduates either through survey responses or through researching their status elsewhere.
+During winter 2016, NMI surveyed graduates who graduated from the program January 2014 through December 2016.
+NMI was able to obtain data for all 42 graduates either through survey responses or through researching their status elsewhere.

 Of the National Midwifery Institute graduates surveyed: